Medical Evidence in Personal Injury Claims

 Contact our Clifton Personal Injury Attorneys Today

 The personal injury attorneys of Fredson & Statmore have 50 years of combined experience serving victims of injurious accidents in our local New Jersey communities including Paterson, Clifton, Wayne, West Milford, Woodland Park, Little Falls, and all of Passaic County.
 Our firm practices personal injury law exclusively, allowing our legal team to focus on what matters most to our clients.
-Contact us online or through our Clifton offices by calling (973) 777-8600 today for a free and confidential consultation regarding your accident, your injuries, and your potential personal injury claim.
+Contact us online for a free and confidential consultation regarding your accident, your injuries, and your potential personal injury claim.